Luca Brillante and Kaan Kurtural

 We combine the percent of clusters of individual vines for a given grade across the vineyard to generate a spatial map as shown in Fig 4.

-Figs. 4b and 4c present maps of the color development on two separate days for Grades B and D obtained using image measurements.
+Fig.4b and 4c presents maps of the color development on two separate days for Grades B and D obtained using image measurements.
 These spatial maps are compared with the spatial yield map shown in Fig.4a.

 For computing the color progression, we collect images of the same location in the vineyard on different dates.
 We then develop a linear regression model that estimates the rate of change of maturity by comparing the color information of the same berries in the images collected on different dates.
 Figure 5. shows the average rate of maturity (or color development) in the Flame Seedless grape variety is consistent over all grades/hues of the fruit for the three growing seasons.
 Albeit our model does not include weather conditions and admittedly the past three seasons have been similar in weather patterns.
 In future years we will attempt to introduce weather modelling to correct maturity prediction in abnormal weather years.